 We build rainwater harvesting structures to provide clean water, that reduces medical costs from water-related diseases and eliminates unnecessary physical labor from water collection.
 Each tank is capable of harvesting rainwater for 20 years, safeguarding community health and empowering women financially.
 In addition, we support the research of construction techniques that incorporate local and environmentally friendly materials to further improve the area's financial and environmental health.

 Potential Long Term Impact

-Fully implementing the rainwater harvesting tanks improve the health of the community, reduce medical visits and expenses, and save women's valuable time and effort from collecting water to more productive activities such as encouraging children's schoolwork and threading rope to later sell.
+Fully implementing the rainwater harvesting tanks improve the health of the community, reduce medical visits and expenses, and save women's valuable time and effort from collecting water to more productive activities such as encouraging children's schoolwork and working part-time.
 A clean source of water safeguards the community from water related diseases and increases households' disposable incomes.
 Furthermore, as tank managers, female community leaders are financially empowered.

 Remaining Goal to be Funded: $91,945